Skip to main content

 Canoe Kayak Launch

-There are three Kayak and Canoe launches into the Hillsborough River.
-Visitors must bring their own canoe or kayak.
-Canoe and kayak rentals are currently not available.
+There are three kayak and canoe launches into the Hillsborough River.
+Canoes and Kayaks are available to rent through the park concessionaire.
+Visitors are welcome to bring their own canoe or kayak.

 Equestrian Trail